since 2009

 Palais Khum Suite Hamra

 Traffic is mad in the big cities of Morocco – everyone knows that.
 And that alone could be reason enough to have someone drive you.
 But your driving guide should be also an expert in the culture and traditions of the areas you will cover.
 He carefully selects the local guides, the best spots for stunning photos or the pace of the day.
-He can explain the defense of a ksar or the different kaftans worn by a Moroccan bride during her wedding.
-He will also know when to talk and when to keep quiet, creating a comfortable ambiance during the tour.
+He can expound on the defense of a ksar or the different kaftans worn by a Moroccan bride during her wedding.
+He will also know when to talk and when to keep quiet.

 Throughout your Moroccan itinerary, you may even be invited to have lunch with his family, an epitome of hospitality in Morocco.
 Or elsewhere.
-Nellie Huang says: ‘For instance, in my recent trip to Iran, we were invited to our guide’s house for a dinner with his family and it turned out to be the highlight of my trip.
-His family was extremely welcoming and genuine and they showed us the Iranian hospitality that we’d long heard about.’
-Deborah agrees: ‘We consider it a privilege to get to know our guide and sometimes his or her family, creating a bond that can last forever. ‘
+Nellie Huang says: ‘For instance, in my recent trip, we were invited to our guide’s house for a dinner with his family and it turned out to be the highlight of my trip.
+His family was extremely welcoming and genuine and they showed us the hospitality that we’d long heard about.’
+Deborah agrees: ‘We consider it a privilege to get to know our guide and sometimes the family, creating a bond that can last forever. ‘

 jemaa el fna square marrakech